davinder1203/lkctc/README.md

 # lkctc

-am adding ststus festure in it
+we are adding new features in it

-we added a bew feature